tiagopog/smart_rspec/README.md

 # TODO

 - Create macros for model scopes;
-- Create macros for controllers and requests;
+- Create macros for controllers;
 - Add more matchers.

 ## Contributing